 Ducts Infested with Insects

 Even the cleanest homes can have dirt, dust, pet dander, and all sorts of harmful contaminants lingering in the air ducts.
 From time to time, mice, squirrels, rodents and insects can make their way into your air ducts.
 They leave behind all sorts of bacteria and droppings.
-This allows tiny fecal spores to sweep along the ducts.
+This allows tiny faecal spores to sweep along the ducts.
 These spores can then make their way into your home and contaminate the quality of the air you breathe.

 Keep in mind that a bacterial infestation might require more than air duct cleaning.
-If the issue is overlooked, it could lead to serious damage to the hvac equipment as well as to the health.
+If the issue is overlooked, it could lead to serious damage to the HVAC equipment as well as to the health.
 Moreover, an HVAC system that doesn’t work efficiently, leads to higher energy bills.

 Frequently clogged filters

 No doubt filters need to be changed periodically however, they shouldn’t be clogged after every few days of replacing them.
-If you have to change hvac filters every now and then this could be an indication of a deeper problem.
+If you have to change HVAC filters now and then this could be an indication of a deeper problem.
 This is a sign that you need to check on the air ducts.

 Rising Energy Bills

 Your heating and cooling costs should be relatively predictable from year to year.
-If you notice that your electricity bill has suddenly sky-rocketed, dirty ductwork might be to blame.
+If you notice that your electricity bill has suddenly skyrocketed, dirty ductwork might be to blame.

 Related: Energy saving tips for your HVAC system